 - Bit operation

-- Year-on-year comparison function and period-over-period comparison function
+- Interval-valued comparison and periodicity-valued comparison functions

 - Comparison functions and operators

 - Logical functions

 - Geo functions